StenlyTU/LFCS-official/stuff/OperationofRunningSystems.md

 * In CentOS as MAC is used SELinux

 * SELinux can be in three states:
-  * *enforcing*: Actions contrary to the policy are blocked and a corresponding event is logged in the audit log
+  * *enforcing*: Actions contrary to the policy are blocked and a corresponding event is logged in the audit log.
   * *permissive*: Actions contrary to the policy are only logged in the audit log: `/var/log/audit/audit.log`
-  * *disabled*: The SELinux is disabled entirely
+  * *disabled*: The SELinux is disabled entirely.
   * The status can be configured in file `/etc/sysconfig/selinux` which is symlink to `/etc/selinux/config`.
 Changes to this file will be read only after reboot.
   * The state can be changed from *enforcing* to *permissive* and vice versa without system reboot.
   * When the state is set to disable the only way to re-enable SELinux is to change `/etc/sysconfig/selinux` and reboot.